 A Tale on Regulations

 There might be much complexity due to licensing and certificate limitations.
 Before selling in China, many foreign companies need to apply for a license that permits the import of the products.
 The application process is time and money consuming.
 For example, a CFDA medical device license would take one or two years to obtain, and the company has to choose a distributor to apply on their behalf.
-However, once the license has been done, the company pretty much has to rely on this distributor in this product field.
+However, once the license has been issued, the company has to rely on this distributor in this product field.
 Normally, the distributor has the right to terminate the license because they are the applicants of the license.
-In brief, the distributor will always have the upper hand negotiating prices, for the most part.

 No Greedy Distributor?
 The WFOE vs. the Fulfillment Agent